InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/verify-foundry.md

 The process of verification does not have any effect on the smart contract itself, or any other state of the network.

 Instead, it is a standardised process through which network explorers are provided with the original source code of the smart contract deployed at a particular address.
-The network explorer **independently compiles** that source code, and verifies that the resultant bytecode it is indeed a **match** with the bytecode present from the smart contract's deployment transaction.
+The network explorer **independently compiles** that source code, and verifies that the resultant bytecode is indeed a **match** with the bytecode present from the smart contract's deployment transaction.

-If verification passes (there is a match), then that "unlocks" a new mode within the block explorer for that particular smart contract's page.
+If verification passes (there is a match), the block explorer "unlocks" an enhanced mode within for that particular smart contract's page.
 More smart contract details are now displayed, including:
 * Full source code (Solidity)
 * ABI (JSON)